 Change the 3rd paragraph of 8.2.4.6.1 as follows:

 The HT Control field has two forms, the HT variant and the VHT variant.
-The VHT field is set to 0 to indicate use of the HT variant as described in 8.2.4.6.2 (HT variant).
-The VHT field is set to 1 to indicate use of the VHT variant as described in 8.2.4.6.3 (VHT variant).
+The two forms differ in the format of the HT Control Middle subfield, described in 8.2.4.6.2 (HT variant) for the HT variant and in 8.2.4.6.3 (VHT variant) for the VHT variant.

 Change the 1st paragraph of 8.2.4.6.2 as follows:

-Fields specific to the HT variant HT Control field are shown in Figure 8-5a.
+The format of the HT Control Middle subfield of the HT variant HT Control field is shown in Figure 8-5a.

 Replace the title of Figure 8-5a with “HT Control Middle subfield of the HT variant HT Control field”